Home > Blog >

 • The expansion of dark stores in high-density areas ensures fast delivery.

-• Advanced logistics systems and AI-powered route optimization improve delivery efficiency.
+• Advanced logistics automation systems and AI-powered route optimization improve delivery efficiency.

 • Strategic partnerships with local grocery stores and retailers help expand product availability.